gardener/gardener/docs/usage/shoot_cleanup.md

 - `shoot.gardener.cloud/cleanup-kubernetes-resources-finalize-grace-period-seconds` (for the resources handled in step 3)

 ⚠️ If `"0"` is provided, then all resources are finalized immediately without waiting for any graceful deletion.
-Please be aware that this might lead to orphaned infrastructure artefacts.
+Please be aware that this might lead to orphaned infrastructure artifacts.